More Common Law materials.

 conditions of society, were allowed as law in these new actions.

-to administer justice during the year of their pretorship.
-This was
+administer justice during the year of their pretorship.
+This was called

-called a continuous edict.
-By this practice, the pretor would appear to
+a continuous edict.
+By this practice, the pretor would appear to the

-the suitors to be governed by pre-established general rules, and not to
+suitors to be governed by pre-established general rules, and not to be

 administration would, therefore, be felt as more impartial and just.